Bananonz/Bananonz/README.md

 I'm a developer from Italy, I started coding back in 2020, I don't use usually GitHub because most of my projects are private.
 If you wan't to contact me send me a message on twitter or at https://discord.bananonz.dev

 ## Projects & Roles
-- Maintainer of [PopCat](https://popcat.xyz) with over 10 different features and a api with over 500k daily requests!
+- Maintainer of [PopCat](https://popcat.xyz) with over 10 different features and an api with over 500k daily requests!

-- Ex Owner of [Green-Bot](https://green-bot.app), the 38th bigger bot on discord!
+- Ex Owner of [Green-Bot](https://green-bot.app), the 35th bigger bot on discord!

-- Rest API: [bananonz.dev](https://api.bananonz.dev) simple with a few endpoints, used usually for personal projects.

-- NPM Package: [bananonz-wrapper](https://bananonz.dev/bananonz-wrapper) made to simplify requests with the api, Endpoints aren't updated

-- Discord tools: [tools](https://tools.bananonz.dev) website to update discord avatars/banners automatically always for my projects.

-- Owner of a bunch of verified Discord Bot,
+- Ex Owner of a bunch of verified Discord Bot, APIs, NPM packages and more

+- Currently managing a local radio website.

 ### Informations, Links, Languages